Image: Camilla Greenwell

 LCDS welcomes applications from disabled people and offers places solely on the basis of potential and suitability for the training we offer.
 Applicants are encouraged to inform the School of any disability or condition as early as possible so that the School can make appropriate arrangements to meet their needs at audition and during the programme.

 The Place is fully accessible to wheelchair users.
-If you would like to discuss your access needs before applying, please contact Mark Tyler, Director of Student Services, on 020 7121 1111.
+If you would like to discuss your access needs before applying, please contact Alexandra Graham, Director of Student and Academic Services, on 020 7121 1111.

 The training at LCDS is very intensive, but it’s a relaxed, encouraging atmosphere.
 The more I’m here, the more I realise how much there actually is to dance - isn’t just being technically skilled and efficient, but it’s also the intellectual process of creating work.
 The real strength of training at LCDS is that it teaches you to develop an advanced, critical thought process, while being friendly and open in its approach.